Last updated February 26, 2015.

-Warning: Patching is something that should never be done on your production site unless you have sufficient backup and testing performed.
+Warning: Patching is something that should never be done on your production site unless you first have a complete backup of your site, and you have tested that backup: First.
 While patching itself is relatively easy, understanding the implications of a patch is not.
 Patching your system can lead to loss of data and/or site instabilities.

 This page only deals with some basic principles using the command line utility

 patch.
 Patch can be found on most UNIX systems and is included in the packages UnxUtils and Cygwin for use on Windows.
 There is also a video on Applying and Creating patches with Git.

 Provided that the patch was made relative to the root directory of the concerned project, navigate to the that directory (using

 cd).
 For a patch on Drupal, that will be the Drupal directory; for a contrib module or theme, that is the root directory of the project.
 Once there, issue the command: